-2. Summary of significant accounting policies
+2. Summary of Significant Accounting Policies

+a.
 Basis of presentation

 The Organization's financial statements are presented in accordance with generally accepted accounting principles for nonprofit organizations.
 Under those principles, the Organization is required to report information regarding its financial position and activities according to three classes of net assets: